 Damien Hirst, I admire not for his art but his attitude.
 I can see that his art is very striking and stands out from the crowd, but I cannot see through the fact that he has stepped into doing a massive marketing campaign.
 It all seems too pre-planned.
 He seems to me to have created something that’s going to cause people to talk, whether that’s in a good way or a bad way; it doesn’t matter, as long as it gets the press and the general public talking.

 Damian Hurst was going to get noticed as his work was so unconventional.
-He came to the art market at a time, when the art scene in the late 1990s/2000, was all about artists learning, practising their techniques and keeping to the same style.
+He came to the art market at a time when the art scene in the late 1990s/2000 was all about artists learning, practising their techniques and keeping to the same style.
 The typical journey for an artist was, go to art school, get good grades and qualify.
-Just like every trade, you would be competing with many other artists, and the more work you put into this quest of recognition, the better your chances would become.
+Like every trade, you would be competing with many other artists, and the more work you put into this quest of recognition, the better your chances would become.

 To get famous as an artist back then was a lot to do with being lucky.
-If you managed to get an art gallery to like you, you would become a professional artist and the art gallery would take care of the marketing, pricing and PR.
-If it all went to plan your art would cause a stir and people would then buy your art as an investment, and you could become famous.
+If you managed to get an art gallery to like you, you would become a professional artist, and the art gallery would take care of the marketing, pricing and PR.
+If it all went to plan, your art would cause a stir, and people would buy your art as an investment, you could become famous.

-Damien Hirst also shook up the art world by creating art that did not fit into what the art world was saying was art.
+Damien Hirst also shook up the art world by creating art that did not fit into what the art world was saying.
 His work was all about being striking and causing a commotion.
 Such as his collection of dead animals placed inside large glass cases of formaldehyde.
-I wouldn’t say I like this collection and thinks it’s very disrespectful to the natural world and the animals we share this earth.
-But I can see why he created it as it caused a reaction of shock and confusion.
+I wouldn’t say I like this collection and thinks it’s very disrespectful to the natural world and the animals we share on this earth.
+But I can see why he created it, as it caused a reaction of shock and confusion.

 As in doing this, we also limit what we find and what we see.
 I refer back to the following quote that I hope explains what I’m talking about entirely.
 “To define is to limit” – Oscar Wilde.